dwmkerr/terraform-consul-cluster/article/article.md

 You don't put hosts directly into a VPC, they need to go into a structure called a 'subnet', which is a *part* of a VPC.
 Subnets get their own subset of the VPC's available IP addresses, which you specify.

 Subnets are used to build *zones* in a network.
 Why would you need this?
 Typically it is to manage security.
-You might have a 'public zone' in which all hosts can be accessed from the internet, and a 'private' zone which is inaccessible directly (and therefore a better location for hosts with sensitive data).
+You might have a 'public zone' in which all hosts can be accessed from the internet, and a 'private zone' which is inaccessible directly (and therefore a better location for hosts with sensitive data).
 You might have an 'operator' zone, which only sysadmins can access, but they can use to get diagnostic information.

 Here's a common subnet layout for multi-tiered applications: